evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 ### Sound System

-You can choose between two sound systems for the Nio EL8:

-- **Surroundsystem:** Features seven speakers and delivers a maximum output of  watts.
+The Nio EL8 comes equipped with one sound system option:

-- **Premium sound system:** Features 12 speakers and delivers a maximum output of  watts.
+- **Premium sound system:** Features 23 speakers and delivers a maximum output of 2230 watts.

-Additionally, the model includes 2 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.
-The model has 1 USB-A connections as standard.

 ## Mobile App